 ♦ Conference: 50 Years of Conservation Education

-Details of the venue and the speakers will be posted on our website, and sent out with our AGM mailing
+Details of the venue and the speakers are on our Conferences Page, and were sent out with our AGM mailing.

 Tuesday 10 April 2018